Beliavsky/Fortran-Tools/README.md

 [nml](https://github.com/maddenp/nml): query/modify utility in Clojure for Fortran namelists, by Paul Madden and Jemma Stachelek

+[nml](https://github.com/manorom/nml): serialize and deserialize Fortran namelist input in Rust using the [serde](https://serde.rs/) framework, by manorom

 [node-fortran](https://github.com/IonicaBizau/node-fortran): bridge that allows Fortran code to be from Node.js, by Ionică Bizău

 [process_model](https://github.com/Cambridge-ICCS/process_model): reads a TensorFlow SavedModel and outputs Fortran code to interface it to the [fortran-tf-lib](https://github.com/Cambridge-ICCS/fortran-tf-lib), by Simon Clifford et al.